Axis & Allies (2004 video game): Plot

-Development
+Development and release

 Axis & Allies was developed by TimeGate Studios and built using the Kohan II game engine, which laid out much of the framework for the game.
 Axis & Allies was released about a month later than Kohan II.
 The people at TimeGate were "very excited to [work] on [the] project with one of the leading publishers in the industry [Atari]", as told by Adel Chaveleh, president of TimeGate Studios.
 He also said that "[they] have been fans and players of the Axis & Allies franchise for years, and [their] commitment to innovation combined with the popularity of the brand is a definite recipe for a killer title."

 The design process of Axis & Allies largely entailed three things: research, visual design, and game triggers.
 One design task was choosing the missions for the Axis campaign.
 It was difficult to judge at what point the war should turn in favor of the Axis.
 It was decided that major changes had to start early in the war.
 If Rommel had not gotten sick or if Montgomery had never been placed in charge of the British forces in North Africa, the second Axis campaign mission, the Battle of El Alamein, might have been a disaster for the British.
 The Germans might have broken through and moved on to capture several of the major oil fields in the Middle East.
 If they had, then Operation Barbarossa might have been successful for Germany, since in the real course of history, German forces had to stop 30 miles from Moscow because some forces had to be diverted to fight for the Caucasus oil fields.